guardian/ssm-scala/README.md

 ./ssm ssh --profile <aws-profile> -t security-hq,security,PROD
 ```

-This causes `ssm` to generate a temporary ssh
-key, and install the public key on a specific instance.
+This causes `ssm` to generate a temporary ssh key, and install the public key on a specific instance.
 It will then output the command to `ssh` directly to that instance.
 The instance must already have appropriate security groups.

-The target for the ssh command will be the first available of: public domain name, then public ip address or private ip address if the --private options was specified.
+The target for the ssh command will be the public IP address if there is one, otherwise the private IP address.
+The `--private` flag overrides this behavior and defaults to the private IP address.

 Note that if the argument `-t <app>,<stack>,<stage>` resolves to more than one instance, the command will stop with an error message.
 You can circumvent this behaviour and instruct `ssm` to proceed with one single instance using the command line flags `--oldest` and `--newest`, which select either the oldest or newest instances.